 SIBS is an immersive four-week experience on Emory’s picturesque campus.
 Students take a two-credit hour graduate-level course in introductory applied biostatistical methods, they attend seminars and panel discussions featuring faculty, staff and alumni, and participate in field trips to local public health institutions as well as in numerous social activities.

-SIBS 2017 will be held from June 7 - July 14.
-Applications for the 2017 program are now being accepted and are reviewed on a rolling basis.
+SIBS 2018 will be held June 11-July 20, 2018.
+Applications for the 2018 program are being accepted now and will be reviewed on a rolling basis.